nemani/JoBim-Distributional-Thesaurus/README.md

 # Distributional Thesaurus using JoBim Algorithm

-### Arjun Nemani
+## Arjun Nemani

-### Alok Debnath

-### Sahil Bakshi

-Sahil converted the mouse corpus using [(stanford dependecy parser)](https://sourceforge.net/projects/jobimtextgpl.jobimtext.p/), and performed Holling Function on it.
+### Created as part of Computational Linguistics - 1 (Monsoon 2017) taught by Soma Paul at IIIT Hyderabad.

+This is an implementation of Distributional Thesaurus based on the JoBimText Model.
-Alok wrote the code for Pointwise Mutual Information as Similarity Function
+Uses Pointwise Mutual Information (PMI) as the similarity function and a Graph-based aggregation function.

-Arjun wrote code to make a Graph-Based Aggregation Function.
-Arjun also wrote the interface to interact with the DT.

 Usage: